 ## 0.2466137

-Thus, these data do not indicate a statistically noticeable difference between the departments (P-value is 0.36, so deviation like this occurs in every third 2x2-table of this type even under the null hypothesis).
-Note that we cannot conclude that there is not any difference between the departments, only that, with this amount of data, we do not see any statistical evidence for such a difference between the departments.
+Thus, these data do not indicate a statistically noticeable difference between the departments (P-value is 0.36, so a deviation at least this extreme occurs in every third 2x2-table of this type even under the null hypothesis).
+Note that we cannot conclude that there is not any difference between the departments, only that, with this amount of data, we do not see any statistical evidence for a difference between the departments.